StratusLab/authn/vm-rest-api/src/main/markdown/rest-api.md

 The authentication resources do *not* require authentication.
-These resources allow users to authenticate with the server via a form and cookie based authentication mechanism.
+These resources allow users to authenticate with the server via a form and session (cookie) based authentication mechanism.

-The workflow for authentication is to POST user credentials to the `login` resource that then returns an authentication token (cookie) to the client to be used in future requests.
-The cookie can be removed by the client manually or by visiting the `logout` resource.
+The workflow for authentication is to POST user credentials to the `login` resource that then returns an authentication token session (cookie) to the client to be used in future requests.
+The token can be removed by the client manually or by visiting the `logout` resource.

 `/login` (GET)
 --------------

-Provides a form that can be posted to the same URL to log into the server.
+Provides a form that can be posted to the same URL to obtain an authentication token from the server.
+(This token in the form of a session cookie must be returned for each subsequent request.)

 ### Supported MIME Types
   * HTML
-  * JSON

 ### HTTP Status Codes
-  * 200: server provides message about posting credentials
+  * 200: server provides form for posting credentials

 `/login` (POST)
 ---------------

 Users authenticate with the server by sending credentials to the service via a POST.
-The HTTP entity with the request should be in "application/x-www-form-urlencoded" format with "username" and "password" fields.
-Alternately, this can be provided in JSON or EDN format.
+The HTTP entity with the request can be in "form-urlencoded", JSON, or EDN format with "username" and "password" fields.

-If the credentials are valid, then the server will send a successful `200` status code along with a cookie (authentication token) that must be included in future requests to the server.
-If the login request was from a previous redirect, the server may send a `302` response with the referring URL.
+If the credentials are valid, then the server will send an authentication token (session cookie) to the user.
+The server may send either a `200` status code or a `302` response if there was an initial referring URL.

-The user will be redirected to the

 ### Accepted MIME Types
-  * application/x-www-form-urlencoded
+  * form-urlencoded
   * JSON
   * EDN